KaneMcGrath/PTBot/README.md

 Profiles are stored in the profiles folder Profiles are identical to the config file.
 You can add any setting from the config file to a profile and it will be loaded when the profile is loaded.

+# Custom Logic

+Two new actions have been added to the RC Mods custom logic system

+ - Titan.SpawnPTBot(float size, int health, int count);

+ - Titan.SpawnPTBotAt(float size, int health, int count, float x, float y, float z);

+They are identical to The default spawn actions without the type option at the front

 # Source Code
 This mod is forked from the RCMod 5/5/2022 Update https://github.com/rc174945/RCMod By Ricecake